Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If the puppy dislikes having his feet touched, your touch is removed only once he is calmer, if the puppy doesn't like to be held, he is placed on the floor only once his tantrum is over, if the puppy dislikes being in the crate, he is removed from the crate only once he stops whining.
+If the puppy dislikes having his feet touched, your touch is removed only once he is calmer.
+If the puppy doesn't like to be held, he is placed on the floor only once his tantrum is over.
+If the puppy dislikes being in the crate, he is removed from the crate only once he stops whining.

-While it's true that some level of self control can be attained this way, it doesn't really do much to change the dog's emotions about these things.
+While it's true that some level of impulse control can be attained this way, it doesn't really do much to change the dog's emotions about these things.
 In these cases, it would be far more productive to teach the puppy to enjoy being picked up, having his paws touched and enjoying staying in the crate than just making a point about teaching him how to behave nicely.

-You want to change the pup's emotions, rather than having a pup who gets tired of fighting and looks calm, just because he has really just given up.
-Yes, some dogs may eventually learn to stop squirming and stop whining (negative reinforcement tends to work) but that doesn't necessarily mean that next time they'll be looking forward to being picked up, having their toes touched or wearing the muzzle.
-A day may come where they may decide to react and defensively too.
+You want to change the pup's emotions, rather than having a pup who gets tired of fighting and looks calm, because he has really just given up.
+Yes, some dogs may eventually learn to stop squirming and stop whining (negative reinforcement tends to work) but that doesn't necessarily mean that next time they'll be looking forward to being picked up, having their toes touched, or wearing the muzzle.
+A day may come when they may decide to react, and defensively too.

-Through desensitization and counterconditioning you can teach your puppy to enjoy things he perceives as aversive.
+Through desensitization and counterconditioning, you can teach your puppy to enjoy things he perceives as aversive.
 After all, do you prefer a teacher who would pull your hair (and old-school teachers used to do this) until you give the right answer to a math problem, or one who would take her time to explain how math works and make it a fun and enjoyable learning experience?